The critical disordered pinning measure: Proof Outlines, Notations and Tools

 We mainly focus on Theorem \ref{thm:2}. \begin{itemize} \item In our variant of directed polymer model \eqref{def:dp}, the disorders are only located on the time-space line $\bbZ\times\{0\}$.
 Hence, except when visiting the origin, the random walk distribution is not tilted by the polymer measure.
 Therefore, we only need to introduce the mesoscopic time interval $\cT_{N,\epsilon}(\rmi)$ in \eqref{def:dp_meso}, instead of the mesoscopic time-space boxes $\cB_{N,\epsilon}(\rmi,\rma)$, since we only concern the return times to $0$.

-\item As a consequence, we have much less estimates on random walk transition probability than those in \cite{CSZ21}.
+\item As a consequence, we need less estimates on random walk transition probability than those in \cite{CSZ21}.
 To be specific, unlike in \cite{CSZ21}, large deviation estimates are not necessary in our case.
-We only require a local limit theorem, and in particular, a sharp estimate for the probability of the random walk returning to 0.
-This allows us to relax the constraint on the random walk to the assumption \eqref{assump:RW} (e.g.\ see \eqref{Q_tran2}-\eqref{Q_tran3}). \end{itemize}
+We only require a local limit theorem whose error satisfies some summable conditions.
+This allows us to relax the constraint on the random walk to the assumption \eqref{assump:RW} (e.g.\ see \eqref{Q_tran2}-\eqref{Q_tran3} and \eqref{eq:apply_local_limit2}). \end{itemize}

 To prove Theorem \ref{thm:2+}, we adapt the techniques for continuous setting in \cite{CSZ19b} and show that $\iint_{\bbR^2}\varphi(x)u_{0,1}^\delta(\dd x,\dd y)\psi(y)$ (see Remark \ref{rmk:she}) can also be approximated by the coarse-grained model (see \ref{cgmodel}) introduced when proving Theorem \ref{thm:2}.